MiguelGL/popular-purchases-demo/README.md

 `server` project includes, separating concerns.

-This client uses Jackson annotated model clases (package `com.mgl.xteam.dawps.client.model`) and uses the RestEasy Proxy Client feature to build a REST client for the DAW API from the JAX-RS spec. in `com.mgl.xteam.dawps.client.ApiSpec`.
+This client uses Jackson annotated model clases (package `com.mgl.demo.popularpurchases.dawps.client.model`) and uses the RestEasy Proxy Client feature to build a REST client for the DAW API from the JAX-RS spec. in `com.mgl.demo.popularpurchases.dawps.client.ApiSpec`.

-The core class in this project is `com.mgl.xteam.dawps.client.DawPurchasesClient`.
+The core class in this project is `com.mgl.demo.popularpurchases.dawps.client.DawPurchasesClient`.
 This also configures the underlying HTTP client with sensible defaults that could be however made configurable as desired.